alexzanderr/rust-python-objects/docs/python_list/showcase.md

 // but the lib.rs (library crate of this crate) its called `python`
 // so you can import like this extern crate python;
+// actually 'extern crate' is useless
+// just use only 'use python::'

 // use everything from python
 use python::*;